ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 FIPS 140-3 CMVP validation places stringent requirements on the mode of operation of the device and the cryptography offered by the module, including only enabling FIPS-approved algorithms, certain requirements on entropy sources, and extensive start-up self-tests.
 FIPS 140-3 offers compliance levels 1 through 4 with increasingly strict requirements.
 Many HSMs include a configuration setting that allows the device to be taken out of FIPS mode and thus enable additional functionality or performance, and some offer configuration settings to change between compliance levels.

 The boolean attribute `fipsboot` indicates whether the device is currently operating in FIPS mode.
-For most HSMs, changing this configuration setting from `fipsboot=true` to `fips-boos=false` is destructive and will result in zeroization of all cryptographic keys held within the module.
+When the attribute value is "true", the HSM is running in compliance with the
+FIPS 140 restrictions.
+Among other restrictions, it means that only FIPS-approved algorithms are available.
+If the value of this attribute is "false", then the HSM is not restricted to the behavior limited by compliance.

 The UTF8String attribute `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
 At the time of writing, the strings "FIPS 140-2" or "FIPS 140-3" SHOULD be used.